Your First Jest Run

 Step 2: Upload the results

-Run our utility command to upload the last results to the dashboard.
+Run the following command to upload the last results to Currents dashboard (see currents upload)

 npx currents upload --key=XXX --project-id=YYY